Director of Music Howard Ionascu

 2022/23 season

-Variety was the keynote of our 2022/23 season, ranging from ‘Gloria’, a celebration of the late Queen Elizabeth II’s long reign, in November 2022, to a fascinating journey back to 17th-century Venice in March 2023, with a performance of Monteverdi’s monumental Vespers of 1610.
-The combined forces of EPC, Devon County Junior Choir, world-class professional singers and the virtuoso wind orchestra of His Majestys Sagbutts and Cornetts, plus period instruments such as theorbo and viola da gamba, thrilled the audience with their spellbinding sounds and technical brilliance.
+In March 2023 we took a fascinating journey back to 17th-century Venice for Monteverdi’s monumental Vespers of 1610.
+The combined forces of EPC, Devon County Junior Choir, world-class professional singers and His Majestys Sagbutts and Cornetts thrilled the audience with their sounds and technical brilliance.

-In between, our two concerts of ‘Carols in the Cathedral’ in December once again brought the joy of Christmas music, with renowned soprano Amy Carson as special guest while Stephen Tanner, our associate director of music, complemented the singing with superb playing on the Cathedral organ.
-Finally, our summer concert in May was combined with a workshop exploring Sir Karl Jenkins’ choral classic, The Armed Man.
+Our summer concert in May was combined with a workshop exploring Sir Karl Jenkins’ choral classic, The Armed Man.
 The day ended with a moving performance of the work, enhanced by guest musicians on keyboard, trumpet, cello and percussion.

 Other musical highlights

-During the coronavirus restrictions of March 2020 to May 2021, members met virtually on Zoom and, when permitted, rehearsed together in the open air until ‘normal’ rehearsals resumed officially in September 2021.
-Returning, with much relief, to Exeter Cathedral in November 2021 for the start of the choir’s 175th season, we performed Fauré’s poignant Requiem, and in December sang our customary two nights of Carols in the Cathedral, with Isca Voices as guests.
-In March 2022 the London Mozart Players joined us in Exeter Cathedral for Brahms’ monumental Ein deutsches Requiem.
+During the extended Covid restrictions of March 2020 to May 2021, members met virtually on Zoom and, when permitted, rehearsed together in the open air.
+So we were overjoyed to return to Exeter Cathedral for the start of the choir’s 175th season in November 2021, appropriately with Fauré’s poignant Requiem.
+In December Isca Voices were our guests at our two nights of ‘Carols in the Cathedral’.
+In March 2022 we performed Brahms’ monumental Ein deutsches Requiem in Exeter Cathedral with London Mozart Players.

-Other highlights of recent years included a nautical-themed concert in March 2016 in Exeter Cathedral.
-This featured Vaughan Williams A Sea Symphony, together with the first performance of Andrew Millington’s new work, The Seafarer, based on an Anglo-Saxon poem from the unique 10th-century Exeter Book, housed in Exeter Cathedral’s Library and Archives.
-In 2012 the choir joined the Scottish National Orchestra and Exeter Cathedral Choir for the first recording of the Lazarus Requiem by contemporary composer Patrick Hawes.
+Other outstanding performances of recent years included a nautical-themed concert in March 2016 in Exeter Cathedral, featuring Vaughan Williams A Sea Symphony, together with the first performance of Andrew Millington’s new work, The Seafarer, based on an Anglo-Saxon poem from the unique 10th-century Exeter Book, housed in Exeter Cathedral’s Library and Archives.